How to make mango bubble tea or mango milk tea.

 How to Make Mango Bubble Tea

-To start let’s get a pot of water boiling for our tea.
+To start let’s get a pot of water boiling for our how to make mango bubble tea recipe.
 Typically we like to use fresh green tea leaves for our tea blend, we believe it adds a nice aroma to the vibrant mango bubble tea.
 While we wait for the water to boil, let’s begin chopping up some mango.

 If you want this process to go a bit faster you can also use an electric water kettle, we tend to use this at the office from time to time.
 You know, writing boba articles takes a lot of time so we need all the time we can save!